Jasvanth-Hub/Jasvanth-Hub/README.md

 Here are a few of my projects that you can explore:

 - **📋 To-Do List App**: A task management application.
+- **✒️ Study-Sync**: innovative platform offers an effortless and seamless approach to learning.
+- **🔐 Login-Authentication**: Basic Login Authentication App, that provides the good user experience such as Registration, Login, Logout, Update password, Update data and Delete Account.
+- **🎮 Tic-tac-toe**: A puzzle game for two players, called "X" and "O", who take turns marking the spaces in a 3×3 grid.
 - **☁️ Weather App**: A real-time weather information application.
 - **✅ Form Validation**: A form validation application with real-time feedback.
 - **🔲 QR Code Generator**: An application to create customizable QR codes.